 Scrunch: Agency Program With Referral Model

 Scrunch offers a formal Agency Partner Program with two tiers: Agency Core ($500/mo) and Agency Enterprise (custom).
 The program includes referral commissions up to 20%, prospecting licenses, free seats on referred client accounts, co-marketing funds, and dedicated GTM support for training, pitch prep, and co-selling.
-The Core brand plan starts at $250/mo for 125 prompts across 4 of 9 AI search engines.
+The brand plan starts at $300/mo ($250 annual) and tracks 6 AI search engines on every tier, including Claude at the base level.
+Scrunch was acquired by Sitecore in June 2026 and is now part of Sitecore's DXP, so it is no longer an independent vendor.

 Where Scrunch works for agencies